 Even Monthly Payment Plan

-When it’s time for you to receive your electric bill, do you wonder how much you’re going to owe?
-With SMECO’s Even Monthly Payment Plan (EMPP), you never have to wonder - it’s smooth sailing paying your electric bill!
-Why?
-Because with the EMPP you know in advance how much your monthly electric bill payment will be.
+Budgeting for your electric bill is easy when you’re on SMECO’s Even Monthly Payment Plan (EMPP).
+Because with the EMPP you know in advance how much your monthly payment will be.

 - The customer must be billed under SMECO’s residential rates.

-- The customer’s account must be paid in full at the time the EMPP payments begin.
+- The customer’s account must be paid in full at the time the EMPP enrollment.

 - The electric bills at the customer’s location must total $300 or more for the most recent 12 consecutive months.